WulfHouse/Quarry/technical-ssot.md

 **Definition of Done:**

 - Tool monitors files and reloads function bodies without process restart

+- Hot reloading functionality is restricted to debug builds only and must not be available for production binaries (REQ-386).

 - Enforces safety: rejects changes to struct layout or signatures